 In the proceedings over the SPC for HIV drug Truvada, Taylor Wessing partner Christoph de Coster was retained together with patent attorney Bernd Aechter from Ter Meer Steinmeister by core client Hexal.
 However, Hexal does not rely exclusively on these attorneys; it regularly instructs Arnold Ruess for infringement proceedings, for example in the precedent case over fulvestrant’s second medical use patent.

 Mylan dura also does not work exclusively with Taylor Wessing.
 In the Truvada case against Gilead, whereby Taylor Wessing represented Hexal, the company turned to Düsseldorf law firm Wildanger Kehrwald Graf v.
-Schwerin & Partner, and Maiwald partner Derek Vos.
+Schwerin & Partner, and Maiwald partner Derk Vos.

 For MSD (in all cases)

 Hogan Lovells (Düsseldorf): Miriam Gundt (lead), Andreas von Falck; associate: Lukas Sievers